 Seasonal Allergies Treatments

-While some types of seasonal allergies can be treated with lifestyle modifications, may forms of seasonal allergies require medication.
+While some types of seasonal allergies can be treated with lifestyle modifications, may forms of seasonal allergies require medication due to severity.
 Some medications are available over-the-counter while other medications require a prescription.
 Here are some examples of seasonal allergy medications that may be prescribed by a medical provider for seasonal allergy relief:

 - Azelastine (Astepro, Astelin, Dymista)

 - Cetirizine (Zyrtec)

 - Epinastine (Elestat)